Constructing lattice surfaces with prescribed Veech groups: an algorithm: The algorithm

 \begin{eg} Examples \ref{simulations_example} and \ref{simulations_example2} illustrate (parts of) Steps 1, 2.a, 2.b and 2.c.i of the algorithm.
 Figure \ref{simulations_figure3} illustrates the construction of convex bodies and corresponding essential points in Step 2.c.i as well as the resulting translation surface $(X,\omega)$ constructed in Step 2.c.ii.
 Notice that the essential points come only from $\text{sim}(\mathfrak{s}_0)$ and $\text{sim}(\mathfrak{s}_1)$; however, $\text{sim}(\mathfrak{s}_2)$ was necessary to determine the permissible scalars $(1,1,\sqrt{2})$ (Example \ref{simulations_example2}).
-Rescaling to unit-area, one verifies (using one of the algorithms mentioned in \S\ref{Introduction}) that indeed $\text{SL}(X,\omega)=\langle S,T^2\rangle$. \end{eg}
+Rescaling to unit-area, one verifies that indeed $\mathrm{SL}(X,\omega)=\langle S,T^2\rangle$. \end{eg}

-A number of improvements to Algorithm \ref{the_algorithm} can be made for computational efficiency.
+A number of improvements to Algorithm \mbox{\ref{the_algorithm}} can be made for computational efficiency.
 We mention three in particular: \begin{itemize} \item It is optimal to choose a minimal set of generators $G$ for $\Gamma$, as the size of $\mathfrak{S}_G$---and hence of $\text{Sims}_G$---depends on $|G|$.